adampyramide/adampyramide.github.io/README.md

 # Adam El Zahiri Portfolio & Resume
 This repository stores the website for my portfolio and resume.
+All information about my specialties and experiences are explained in detail in my resume and portfolio.

-All information about my specialties and experience are shown in detail in the resume and portfolio.
+## Resume & Portfolio Website
 https://adampyramide.github.io/